Want to browse some vintage Tottenham shirts? Read on…

 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).

-With almost 100 Spurs shirts ranging from 1985 to the present day – you are sure to find something you like.
-Amongst the options available is the unusual 1991-94 third shirt worn as Spurs finished 15th, 8th and 15th in the League, Gary Lineker left to play in Japan and Spurs splashed out a club record £2.1million on Teddy Sheringham.
+With around 100 Spurs shirts ranging from 1985 to the present day – you are sure to find something you like.
+Amongst the options available is the unusual 1991-94 third shirt (above right) worn as Spurs finished 15th, 8th and 15th in the League, Gary Lineker left to play in Japan and Spurs splashed out a club record £2.1million on Teddy Sheringham.

 The 1993-94 season ended in a bad fashion for the club as they were deducted 12 points (from the start of the following season) and banned from the FA Cup due to financial irregularities committed in the 1980s.

-There is also the 1997-99 home shirt (above) worn by the likes of Jurgen Klinsmann, David Ginola and Darren Anderton.
+There is also the vintage 1997-99 home shirt (above right) worn by the likes of Jurgen Klinsmann, David Ginola and Darren Anderton.

 Despite investing in these big signings it was a turbulent time in the club’s history that saw Gerry Francis, Chris Hughton, Christian Gross and George Graham all in the managerial hotseat at one time or another.